Grand Duchy of Lithuania: Rise of the Gediminids

 From 1263 to 1269, Lithuania had three grand dukes – Treniota, Vaišvilkas, and Švarnas.
 The state did not disintegrate, however, and Traidenis came to power in 1269.
-He strengthened Lithuanian control in Black Ruthenia and fought with the Livonian Order, winning the Battle of Karuse in 1270 and the Battle of Aizkraukle in 1279.
-There is considerable uncertainty about the identities of the grand dukes of Lithuania between his death in 1282 and the assumption of power by Vytenis in 1295.
-During this time the Orders finalized their conquests.
+Traidenis strengthened Lithuanian control in Black Ruthenia, fought with the Livonian Order, winning the Battle of Karuse in 1270 and the Battle of Aizkraukle in 1279, and assisted the Yotvingians/Sudovians to defend from the Teutonic Order.
+For his military assistance, Nameisis recognized Traidenis as his suzerain.
+There is considerable uncertainty about the identities of the grand dukes of Lithuania between Traidenis' death in 1282 and the assumption of power by Vytenis in 1295.
+The country's capital was located in Kernavė until 1316 or 1321 where Traidenis and Vytenis mainly resided and led to its prosperity.

+During this time, the Orders finalized their conquests.
 In 1274, the Great Prussian Rebellion ended, and the Teutonic Knights proceeded to conquer other Baltic tribes: the Nadruvians and Skalvians in 1274–1277, and the Yotvingians in 1283; the Livonian Order completed its conquest of Semigalia, the last Baltic ally of Lithuania, in 1291.
 The Orders could now turn their full attention to Lithuania.
 The "buffer zone" composed of other Baltic tribes had disappeared, and Grand Duchy of Lithuania was left to battle the Orders on its own.

 The Gediminid dynasty ruled the grand duchy for over a century, and Vytenis was the first ruler of the dynasty.
 During his reign Lithuania was in constant war with the Order, the Kingdom of Poland, and Ruthenia.
 Vytenis was involved in succession disputes in Poland, supporting Boleslaus II of Masovia, who was married to a Lithuanian duchess, Gaudemunda.
 In Ruthenia, Vytenis managed to recapture lands lost after the assassination of Mindaugas and to capture the principalities of Pinsk and Turov.
 In the struggle against the Order, Vytenis allied with Riga's citizens; securing positions in Riga strengthened trade routes and provided a base for further military campaigns.
 Around 1307, Polotsk, an important trading centre, was annexed by military force.
 Vytenis also began constructing a defensive castle network along Nemunas.
 Gradually this network developed into the main defensive line against the Teutonic Order.